krevetka-ural/my-nixos-configuration/README.md

    ```

 ### 📄 After installation
-Log in and set yourself a real password:
+Log in and set yourself a real password – `user.nix` ships with a placeholder `initialPassword`, don't keep it:
 ```
 passwd
 ```